Skip to main content

 Configuring DNS cache TTL

-Bun defaults to 30 seconds for the TTL of DNS cache entries.
-To change this, you can set the environment variable $BUN_CONFIG_DNS_TIME_TO_LIVE_SECONDS.
-For example, to set the TTL to 5 seconds:
+Bun caches DNS entries for 30 seconds by default.
+To change the TTL, set the $BUN_CONFIG_DNS_TIME_TO_LIVE_SECONDS environment variable.
+For example, to set it to 5 seconds:

 BUN_CONFIG_DNS_TIME_TO_LIVE_SECONDS=5 bun run my-script.ts